Zakarialabib/myStockMaster/README.md

 - Send telegram to admin when trasnactions are made
 - Send products through telegram bot to customers
 - Send email to admin when trasnactions are made
+- Expose Api to connect with other systems
-- Sync with woocommerce to get products and orders
+- Make connections with woocommerce to get products and orders
-- Sync with youCan to get products and orders
+- Make connections with youCan to get products and orders
-- Sync with Shopify to get products and orders
+- Make connections with Shopify to get products and orders
+- Connect with delivery system to get orders and send them to delivery system

 ## Changelog